Logo

 After more than 70 years comet 12P/Pons-Brooks (P=71.32a) will reach its 4th observed perihelion.
 On Apr.
 21, 2024 it will pass the Sun at a distance of 0.78 AU.
 Since it will not get closer than 1.55 AU to Earth during this apparition and will move on the opposite side of the Sun as seen from Earth it is unlikely to become brighter than 4-5 mag.
 Around perihelion it should also reach its maximum coma diameter (about 10') and tail length (visual: about 2-3°), as indicated by my empiric formulae.
 The comet should be brighter than 16 mag between July 2023 and December 2024.
 During this period it moves through the constellations Draco, Hercules, Lyra, Cygnus, Lacerta, Andromeda, Pisces, Aries (perihelion), Taurus, Eridanus, Lepus, Canis Major, Puppis, Vela, Centaur, Lupus and Norma.
 As seen from mid-European locations it can be spotted quite low above the Northeastern morning horizon between December 2023 and February 2024.
 However, this comet is primarily visible in the evening sky at this apparition.
 While it is almost at the zenith at the end of twilight at the beginning of the apparition, it steadily loses altitude during the following months and will disappear above the WNW horizon in the first week of April 2024.
 The Earth will cross the comet's orbital plane on Dec.
 8, 2023 and on June 6, 2024.

-Since end of July 2023 the comet showed a very interesting development, displaying several outburst, the first of them accompanied with a very interesting coma morphology.
-The most conspicuous of these occurred on July 20/21 with an amplitude of 5 mag (brightening from 16.5 mag to 11.5 mag), which permanently increased its brightness by a factor of 100.
+Similar to the two preceding perihelion passages the comet showed a very interesting development, displaying several outburst.
+The first were accompanied by a very interesting coma morphology.
+The most conspicuous of these outbursts occurred on July 20/21, 2023 with an amplitude of 5 mag (brightening from 16.5 mag to 11.5 mag), which permanently increased its brightness by a factor of 100.
 During the following months the comet underwent two further major and several smaller temporary outbursts.
 The larger outbursts resulted in a significant increase of the total magnitude and led to a significant coma expansion.
 The smaller outbursts caused only a brightening of the central parts of the coma (near the nucleus) and an increase of the degree of condensation, but had only a small or no impact to the total magnitude.
 During the first outbursts the comet temporarily showed a compact coma of high surface brightness with a tailward appendage that showed a "shadow" behind the nucleus and thus had the shape of two "horns".
-Until end of January 2024 the listed outburst have been noticed: Sep.
-3, 2023 (amplitude: ≈0.4 mag), Sep.
+Until end of April 2024 the following outburst have been noticed: July 20/21, 2023 (total magnitude: amplitude: 5 mag), Sep.
+3 (amplitude: ≈0.4 mag), Sep.
 23/24 (0.9 mag), Oct.
 4/5 (4.0 mag), Oct.
 22/23 (≈0.4 mag), Oct.
 30/31 (≈0.4 mag), Nov 14/15 (large), Nov.
 30/Dec.
 1, Dec.
 13/14, Dec.
 23, Jan.
-17/18 (large) and Jan.
-29. This behavior can be retraced quite well by applying moving weighted 3-days means.
+17/18 (large), Jan.
+29, Feb.
+29 / Mar.
+1 (0.5 mag) and Apr.
+2/3 (near nucleus: ≈ 1.0 mag, total magnitude: 0.5 mag).
+This behavior can be retraced quite well by applying moving weighted 3-days means.

 Moving weighted 3-days-means of Total Magnitude, Coma Diameter and Degree of Condensation